ChicagoPark/Lane_Distance_Project/README.md

-# Supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)
+`Supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)`

-# The Sophisticated version for this project is in "__" this repository.
-# Here is just for SIMPLE PROJECT
+#### The Sophisticated version for this project is in "__" this repository.
+This repository is just SIMPLE PROJECT

 ### `Real Time Lateral Distance Estimation of other vehicles`